le717/Blocks/Documentation/Tutorial.md

 The first modding example we will do is add a Blocked Wall to the layout.
 We remember from our Legend a Blocked Wall is signified by a `BW`.
 (If you don't remember, fell free to peek back at the Legend any time you need to. :wink:) To start, we are going to add a Blocked Wall on the top row, on the 8th column.
-However, before we add our wall, we need to speak a bit on indention.
+However, before we add our wall, we need to speak a bit on indentation.

-#### Lesson #1: Indention Matters! ####
+#### Lesson #1: Indentation Matters! ####

 Look carefully at the level layout.
 You will notice that the code for any non-free tile consists of two letters, rather than one.
 Also, the first letter of the code is offset to the left of the free tile code.
 Except in special circumstances (as we will see later), the codes for *any* non-free cube/tile follow this pattern.

-Well, now that we know a bit about indention, let's add our Blocked Wall!
+Well, now that we know a bit about indentation, let's add our Blocked Wall!

 * Run **Blocks**, and open the level file (`<Ctrl + Shift + O>`), or  open it in **Notepad++** (`<Ctrl + o>`).
 If you don't remember where it is located, the level we are editing is located at [`cdc\Z14WWH\LEVELS\LEVEL3.TXT`](about:blank).
 If you are editing the level straight from Program Files,